makew0rld/amfora/README.md

 brew upgrade amfora
 ```

+## Termux

+If you're using [Termux](https://termux.com/) on Android you can't just run Amfora like normal.
+After installing Amfora, run `pkg install proot`.
+Then run `termux-chroot` before running the Amfora binary.
+You can exit out of the chroot after closing Amfora.
+See [here](https://stackoverflow.com/q/38959067/7361270) for why this is needed.

 ### From Source

 This section is for advanced users who want to install the latest (possibly unstable) version of Amfora.